Ricardo-005/odin-recipes/README.md

 This is going to be my first project with The Odin Project

-In this project, i'm going to build a basic recipe website using HTML
+In this project, i'm going to build a basic recipe website using HTML and CSS